HBiSoft/ProGolf-Privacy-Policy/README.md

 **Security**

-We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.
+We value your trust in providing us with your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
+But remember that no method of transmission over the internet, or method of electronic storage, is 100% secure and reliable, and we cannot guarantee its absolute security.

 **Links to Other Sites**